The Center Campaign

 The Community Resource Center will allow us to expand our reach beyond our current clients to partners across the city and to families throughout the community who desperately need our help.

 A new building will provide essential space to accomplish these goals.
-It will be a gathering, sharing and learning space.
+It will be a gathering, sharing and learning space with offices for counseling and meeting space for group sessions and trainings.
 Providing a spectrum of essential services and resources.
-Providing a home for our Community Resource work — to bring together under one roof the services people need will help increase the accessibility and use of our services to an underserved population.
+Providing a home for our Community Resource work — to bring together under one roof the services people need.
+The Community Resource Center will increase access to services for an underserved population.

 Everyone has a role in ending homelessness.